gokberkkocak/lofigirl/README.md

 # Getting Started

 ## Pre-Requisites

 This project uses ```opencv``` library to capture\process images and ```tesseract-ocr``` to make an image to text analysis.

+## Modules

+This project includes different modules and several features which you can choose according to your preference.
+The list of binaries which are compiled on releases are

+- Lofigirl - Includes Optional multi-os notification system.
+    - Client - A client-only version which doesn't require ```opencv``` or ```tesseract-ocr``` dependencies.
+It uses the given server configuration to retrieve information from the ```server``` module.
+    - Standalone - The standalone version which runs the images processing and ocr by itself and submits the data on a regular interval.
+Requires all the dependencies to be present in the system.
+- Lofigirl Server - The http server module which does the image processing, ocr and serves it on a selected port.
+Requires all the dependencies to be present in the system.

+## Installing all dependencies

 ### Arch Linux